cdig/cd-module/README.md

 * Support for standardized metadata (title, description, icon, etc) that can be automatically discovered and used in menus, link previews, etc
 * A standard for GUI elements provided by the environment (eg: an LBS header and footer that bookends the module, or a floating HUD provided by a launcher — NOT baked into the module itself)
 * Tight integration with Hyperzine as a source of media assets
-    * If we're using JS to lazy-load media, that's a good hook for adding extra control over how the media gets loaded (eg: you supply a normal relative URL that refers to a piece of media included in the module bundle, but it has query params that the JS can use to change the URL dynamically, to load a particular version from Hyperzine, perhaps using versioning rules like Bower)
 * Tight integration with the data lake / scoring services for storing and displaying facts from the user's history